taosdata/TDengine/documentation20/en/08.connector/docs.md

 - `void taos_query_a(TAOS *taos, const char *sql, void (*fp)(void *param, TAOS_RES *, int code), void *param);`
   Execute SQL statement asynchronously.

-  * taos: The database connection returned by calling `taos_connect`
+  * taos: The database connection returned by calling `taos_connect()`
   * sql: The SQL statement needed to execute
-  * fp: User-defined callback function, whose third parameter `code` is used to indicate whether the operation is successful, `0` for success, and negative number for failure (call `taos_errstr` to get the reason for failure).
+  * fp: User-defined callback function, whose third parameter `code` is used to indicate whether the operation is successful, `0` for success, and negative number for failure (call `taos_errstr()` to get the reason for failure).
 When defining the callback function, it mainly handles the second parameter `TAOS_RES *`, which is the result set returned by the query
   * param：the parameter for the callback

 - `void taos_fetch_rows_a(TAOS_RES *res, void (*fp)(void *param, TAOS_RES *, int numOfRows), void *param);`
-  Get the result set of asynchronous queries in batch, which can only be used with `taos_query_a`.
+  Get the result set of asynchronous queries in batch, which can only be used with `taos_query_a()`.
 Within:

-  * res: The result set returned when backcall `taos_query_a`
+  * res: The result set returned when `taos_query_a()` callback.
   * fp: Callback function.
 Its parameter `param` is a user-definable parameter construct passed to the callback function; `numOfRows` is the number of rows of data obtained (not a function of the entire query result set).
-In the callback function, applications can get each row of the batch records by calling `taos_fetch_rows` forward iteration.
-After reading all the records in a block, the application needs to continue calling `taos_fetch_rows_a` in the callback function to obtain the next batch of records for processing until the number of records returned (`numOfRows`) is zero (the result is returned) or the number of records is negative (the query fails).
+In the callback function, applications can get each row of the batch records by calling `taos_fetch_rows()` forward iteration.
+After reading all the records in a block, the application needs to continue calling `taos_fetch_rows_a()` in the callback function to obtain the next batch of records for processing until the number of records returned (`numOfRows`) is zero (the result is returned) or the number of records is negative (the query fails).

 The asynchronous APIs of TDengine all use non-blocking calling mode.
 Applications can use multithreading to open multiple tables at the same time, and can query or insert to each open table at the same time.
 It should be pointed out that the **application client must ensure that the operation on the same table is completely serialized**, that is, when the insertion or query operation on the same table is not completed (when no result returned), the second insertion or query operation cannot be performed.

 <a class="anchor" id="stmt"></a>
 ### Parameter binding API

-In addition to calling `taos_query` directly for queries, TDengine also provides a Prepare API that supports parameter binding.
+In addition to calling `taos_query()` directly for queries, TDengine also provides a Prepare API that supports parameter binding.
 Like MySQL, these APIs currently only support using question mark `?` to represent the parameters to be bound, as follows:

 - `TAOS_STMT* taos_stmt_init(TAOS *taos)`